 Your dog should NEVER drink apple juice or any other type of fruit drinks.
 The only thing your dog needs to stay hydrated is fresh, clean filtered water.

 Most brands of apple juice you’ll find at your supermarket contain added sugars, which are extremely unhealthy for dogs and can cause diarrhea.
+Before you give your Pug apple juice, make sure you know the best kind to give them.

 Can Dogs Eat Applesauce?